lucacorbucci/lucacorbucci.github.io/content/authors/admin/_index.md

     url: https://di.unipi.it/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My name is Luca Corbucci, I was born on 12th August 1995 in Viterbo.
-I’m a PhD candidate in Computer Science at the University of Pisa.
+bio: I'm Luca Corbucci, a Ph.D. candidate in Computer Science at the University of Pisa, my main research interests are Explainable AI, Federated Learning and privacy risks in federated learning.

 # Interests to show in About widget
 interests: